vuejs/docs/src/about/faq.md

 Adopting TypeScript involves a trade-off between onboarding complexity and long-term maintainability gains.
 Whether such a trade-off can be justified can vary depending on your team's background and project scale, but Vue isn't really an influencing factor in making that decision.

-## How does Vue compare to Web Components?
+## Jak Vue wypada w porównaniu z Web Components?

 Vue was created before Web Components were natively available, and some aspects of Vue's design (e.g. slots) were inspired by the Web Components model.